 Data themes, with relevant data stories, allow exploration of national problems of prescribing practice such as polypharmacy, and medicine overutilisation and underutilisation in different populations.
 These issues connect to broader strategies of improving equitable access to medicines and health improvement.

-Dr Jones works six sessions per week in a busy Gisborne practice.
-The practice has recently taken on an additional nurse, Tania, who is keen to initiate and run some quality improvement activities.
-Dr Jones suggests they first focus on cardiovascular disease, as this is one of the most common long-term conditions in the patients she sees.
+GP Sue Perdock works eight sessions per week in a busy Northland practice where registered nurse, Anahera, has recently joined the team.
+Both wāhine are keen to initiate quality improvement activities to improve patient care.
+Sue suggests they focus on asthma, as this is one of the most common long-term conditions in the patients she sees.

 Acknowledgments